programacionxyz/azure-projects/container-instances/az-containers-basic-ktor/README.md

-# Deploying a Linux Virtual Machine in Azure with Terraform
+# Deploying a Ktor API into an Azure Container Instances service

-- Welcome to my Azure Projects repository!
+Welcome to my Azure Projects repository!
 This repository serves as an example of using Azure CLI scripts to provision a Ktor API into an Azure Container Instances service.

 ## Overview